jihad-hossain1/toy-client/README.md

 # Animal Kidol

-This is a chef recipe hunter  Single-page web Application .
+This is a Toys Shop  Single-page web Application .
 This website based on React js .